towolf/towolf.github.com/docs/PsychOneliners/PsychDebugWindowConfiguration.markdown

 The optional parameter 'opacity' controls how opaque the onscreen window is, in a range of 0.0 to 1.0 for 0% to 100% opacity.
-By default the window is 50% opaque \(or 50% transparent if you like\).
+By default the window is 50% opaque (or 50% transparent if you like).

-Stimulus onset timing and timestamping will be inaccurate in this mode and graphics performance will be reduced\!
-Don't use for timing tests or during real experiment sessions\!
+Stimulus onset timing and timestamping will be inaccurate in this mode and graphics performance will be reduced!
+Don't use for timing tests or during real experiment sessions!

 This feature will only work reliably - or at all - if your operating system is running with a compositing window manager installed and